 Allergies worsening

 A fascinating change in perimenopause is that your allergies may intensify.
-This is because Hormonal fluctuations may amplify sensitivity to allergens, leading to more pronounced reactions.
-This is a reminder of the intricate relationship between hormones and your immune function.
+Hormonal fluctuations could amplify sensitivity to allergens, leading to more pronounced reactions.

 Bleeding gums